 Upon successful completion, paired with individual study, students will be prepared to take the CompTIA A+ certification exam which can be taken at an AACC testing center.
 Exam vouchers are included in the cost of the course.
 Continuing education units are awarded for completion of this course.
 For more information regarding the A+ certification exam, visit CompTIA's website.

-Register online, in person, by fax or mail.
+Register online, by fax or mail.
 Use certificate code CE.PC.TECH.